 These are the most basic questions: "what is energy?, what is a city?, what is a politician?
 How should we live?
 Their clear formulation opens up a space for synthetic activity or, to use another term, an ontological revaluation of the present society.
 A broad "conceptual bandwidth" makes possible synthetic speculation such as we find, for example, in fiction.
 Good Science Fiction (the The Windup Girl by Paolo Bacigalupi) reimagines an entirely integrated world based on extrapolations of existing circumstances— reimagining what is energy, what is a city, how should we live?
 Insodoing, it does not merely reproduce answers to those most basic questions of energy, of dwelling, of politics, of being, it synthesizes them.
 Much like other generalists—anthropologists, film directors, urban designers — fiction writers synthesize (a world of particulars into) an integrated world.

 Addressing climate change often feels like trying to get a drink from a firehouse.
 Overwhelmed by the complexity of the world and the raft of specialized information with which we routinely confront it, we are often blind to the need to reimagine and reproduce a larger, integrated picture of it.
 In our present situation, the tyranny of the specialized, the circumstantial and the particular are as deadly to climate action as the Heritage Foundation.
 What the humanities offers is synthetic activity, activity that is capable of regulating an all but debilitating torrent of information by integrating its force.
-To do this it must address the problem of climate change at the immediate level at which we routinely address a problem.
-As regards the wicked problem of climate change, it is not a matter of how much (specialized) information or knowledge we can throw at the problem, but how much of it we are able to synthesize.
+It is not a matter of how much (specialized) information or knowledge we can throw at the problem, but how much of it we are able to synthesize.
 Only by asking the right questions and integrating the answers into a comprehensive framework can an meaningful response emerge.

 |Keith Krumwiede, Freedomland, Township Range and Town Plan.|